ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 ## The model and the view layers

 The external data widget feature will be {@link module:engine/model/schema~SchemaItemDefinition defined as an inline} (text-like) element so it will be inserted into other editor blocks that allow text e.g. `<paragraph>`.
-The external data widget will have a `data-resource-url` attribute.
+The external data widget will also have a `data-resource-url` attribute.
 This means that the model representation of the external data widget will look like this:

 ```
 <paragraph>